Cusco City & Sacred Valley 1 Day Tours

 9:00 AM - 1:30 PM Begins at your hotel in the city center or the main plaza.
 Walk to the best indigenous market in Cusco for a private tour to discover the unique flavors and food customs of Peru.
 Nibble on giant choclo corn kernels, and marinate yourself in the sights and smells of mountain-grown potatoes, fresh "on-the-hoof" meats, cascades of fruits and vegetables and items not found elsewhere in the world.
 Walk to local restaurant to begin your cooking class at 11:30.
 Learn the art of making Chicha Morada or Pisco Sours followed by hands-on crafting of appetizers and main courses: relleno, causa palta, trucha and the popular lomo saltado.
 Tour ends in restaurant near main plaza. (guide will assist you to your hotel if needed)

 Our guide and driver pickup from your hotel and take you to the outskirts of Cusco where you walk about 15-20 minutes to unknown Inca ruins.
-The Shaman and his assistance prepare the site for your ceremony and for the next hour, you and your beloved will forever become "uno."
+The Shaman and his assistant prepare the site for your ceremony and for the next hour, you and your beloved will forever become "uno."
 Includes chicha or champagne and coca leaf and flowers for decoration.
 With advance notice we can arrange a small picnic following the ceremony.
 Add $45 each.
+Or combine with any Sacred Valley tour/activity as described below.

 DESCRIPTIONS of GUIDED DAY TOURS: